mathworks/MATLAB-Simulink-Challenge-Project-Hub/README.md

 **Contribute to the progress of engineering and science by solving key industry challenges!**

-Are you looking for a design project with real industry relevance?
+Are you looking for a design or research project with real industry relevance?
-MathWorks has compiled a list of inspiring projects for your capstone, senior design project, or final year assignment.
+This is a list of inspiring projects based on industry trends for your capstone, senior design project, or final year assignment.
-These projects help you learn about technology trends while becoming an important and valued contributor to the advancement of technical computing and Model-Based Design.
+These projects help you learn about technology trends while becoming an important and valued contributor to the advancement of technical computing and Model-Based Design with MATLAB and Simulink.
 Even more, you gain official recognition for your problem-solving skills from technology leaders at MathWorks.

 ## How to participate